BerylCrescent/Portfolio/README.md

 ## About me

 *My name is Wioletta Rusiecka.
-I am a landscape architect, currently working as an inspector in the Municipal Register of Land and Buildings.
+I am an engineer of landscape architecture, currently working as an inspector in the Municipal Register of Land and Buildings.
 Sometimes I feel like Nathan Drake, always with my nose in archives and old maps - however, the treasures I discover are more dusty than dangerous.
-Outside of work, I am interested in painting, gaming (especially soulslike games) and historical reconstruction.
+Outside of work, I am interested in painting, drawing and gaming (especially soulslike games).
 Manual testing has intrigued me for a long time, mostly because I've already dealt with many of its aspects.
 Why not answer, if it calls?
 Many great adventures began this way.*

 [**LinkedIn**](https://www.linkedin.com/in/wioletta-rusiecka/)
 <br>